juicedata/juicefs/docs/en/deployment/how_to_use_on_kubernetes.md

             privileged: true
 ```

 > ⚠️ **Risk Warning**: With the privileged mode being enabled by `privileged: true`, the container has access to all devices of the host, that is, it has full control of the host's kernel.
 Improper uses will bring serious safety hazards.
-Please conduct a sufficient safety assessment before using this method.
+Please conduct a thorough safety assessment before using it.